Notes on useful resources, problems found (and hopefully solved), partly for own reference.

 - Somerset Voices oral history archive.

-- Somerset Rural Life Museum.
+- Somerset Rural Life Museum, part of South West Heritage Trust.

 - Somerset and Dorset Family History Society.
 Also check Weston-super-Mare FHS and Bristol & Avon FHS.